Welcome to the Darwin-Cairns One-way 4X4 Tagalong Tours itinerary page, our tours start on specific dates and these may be seen below.

 Day 1: Meet and greet and vehicle induction in Darwin, NT at 0700hrs.

-We depart Darwin at approximately 0900hrs for Kakadu National Park where we will take a Yellow Waters Wildlife Tour https://parksaustralia.gov.au/kakadu/do/tours/yellow-water-cruises/ and a tour of the Ubirr Rock Art Site https://parksaustralia.gov.au/kakadu/do/rock-art/ubirr/.
-We spend tonight at Cahills Crossing on the East Alligator River.
+We depart Darwin at approximately 0800hrs for Kakadu National Park where we will take a tour of the Ubirr Rock Art Site https://parksaustralia.gov.au/kakadu/do/rock-art/ubirr/.
+If time and tides permit we will cross the infamous Cahills Crossing to visit the Injalaka Arts Centre.

-Day 4: Today we reach Nhulunbuy on the far east coast on Arnhem Land.
-We will be here for two nights to give us an opportunity to appreciate the area, including some time for fishing and relaxing.
+Day 4: Today we head into the remote wilderness of Arnhem Land.
+We will be driving up the Central Arnhem Road to the township if Nhulunbuy on the Gove Peninsula.
+We will be here for four nights to give us an opportunity to appreciate the area, including some time for fishing and relaxing.

-Day 13: Today we depart Adels Grove for our camp on the banks of the Gregory River.
-On our way we will stop to visit the Riversleigh Fossil Centre https://www.npsr.qld.gov.au/parks/boodjamulla-riversleigh/about.html.
+Day 14: Today we depart Adels Grove for our camp on the banks of the Gregory River.
+On our way we will stop for a swim and explore of the beautiful Boodjamulla (Lawn Hill) Gorge.
+We will also visit the World Heritage listed Riversleigh Fossil site https://www.npsr.qld.gov.au/parks/boodjamulla-riversleigh/about.html.

 What’s included in your 18-day Darwin to Cairns Tagalong Tour: